wmeints/effective-llm-applications/manuscript/05-testing-and-monitoring-prompts.md

 - `gen_ai.response.prompt_tokens`: The number of tokens in the prompt.
 - `gen_ai.prompt`: The prompt you submitted.
 - `gen_ai.completion`: The response generated by the LLM.

-In addition to these properties you'll find the name of the kernel function that was invoked, the time it took to complete the operation and of course the timestamp it was started.

 By default, no sensitive information is collected by Semantic Kernel.
 To collect the prompt and response to your prompt you need to add the following code to the startup of